- In September 2015, Virginia Tech recommended Michigan declare Flint's water unsafe for drinking or cooking

 Although charities have been assisting Flint residents since January, these organizations still need your help.

-Convoy of Hope has procured, distributed and donated more than 100 truckloads of bottled water to the city.
+has procured, distributed and donated more than 100 truckloads of bottled water to the city.
 The organization has partnered with several local churches and food shelters to deliver the water.
 There are distribution points where residents can drive through and volunteers load up their cars with water.
 Several churches also go door-to-door to handout water.
-You can support Convoy of Hope's mission through monetary donations.
+You can support Convoy of Hope's mission through monetary donations

 The Impact Your World team will continue to follow this story and update ways you can help.